UAF logo and signature system overview

 Please consult with email@example.com if you have any questions or need further help.

 The A-bear, ALASKA, and ALASKA NANOOKS trademarks are reserved strictly for use by the UAF Athletic Department and its entities.
-The athletics marks should never be used in place of the UAF logo or in communications representing the university’s academic areas, research centers, institutes or student groups.
+The athletics marks should never be used in place of the UAF logo or in communications representing the university's academic areas, research centers, institutes or student groups.
+The walking bear image may not be used alone.
 Contact firstname.lastname@example.org for specific guidelines or permission to use the athletic marks.

 Logos are provided in black fill, blue fill and no fill.
 Official UAF colors are Pantone® (PMS®) 647 blue and Pantone® 116 yellow.
 See the official UAF colors for web equivalents of these colors.